Case Classes: General Information

 • The Maintenance class, for cases associated with customer requests for the maintenance of juicers: The class might contain the attribute Model, which might have such values as Juicer05, Juicer10, Juicer15, and Juicer20.

-With these classes and their attributes configured in the system, when a user creates a new case on the Cases (CR306000) form and selects a case class in the Class ID box of the Summary area, the attributes of the class appear on the Attributes tab.
+With these classes and their attributes configured in the system, when a user creates a new case on the Cases (CR306000) form and selects a case class in the Case Class box of the Summary area, the attributes of the class appear on the Attributes tab.
 The user can enter the needed attribute values for this case.